Good to know

-The Vans Checkerboard SK8-Hi is available in men's sizes from 6 to 13 and women's sizes from 5 to 14.5 US both in medium width.
-This shoe runs true to size and has a full lace-up closure for a secure fit.
-The high-top padded collar enhances the support and flexibility.
+The Vans Checkerboard SK8-Hi is a unisex sneaker.
+It runs true to size and has a full lace-up closure for a secure fit.
+The high-top padded collar enhances support and flexibility.

-The high-top Vans Checkerboard SK8-Hi display a classic silhouette updated with a quirky print.
+The high-top Vans Checkerboard SK8-Hi displays a classic silhouette updated with a quirky print.
 The checkerboard pattern enhances the street-look with the vulcanized sole and jazz stripe.
-Meanwhile, the suede upper gives plush vibe and adds style.
+Meanwhile, the suede upper gives a plush vibe and adds style.

 One feature that makes the Vans Checkerboard SK8-Hi stand out is the checkerboard pattern print on the canvas upper contrasted with all black suede heel counter, eyestay, and vamp.

 In 1977, Vans introduced the Style 36 featuring leather and canvas upper with a sticky rubber outsole.
 Many skaters loved this sturdy design suitable for their board flips and tricks.
 The Style 36 was introduced around the same time Era was launched, which was specific for skateboarding.

 Style 37, which is a mid-top version of the Style 36, was launched a year after because the brand wanted to provide better ankle protection to the skaters.
 However, the brand felt that the ankle support is still not enough.
 Vans launched the Style 38 or the SK8-Hi, which is the high-top version with ankle padding.
 This shoe was the first to introduce high-cut in the skating shoe domain.